-A number of examples are given illustrating DPM monitoring in Australian coal mines during longwall move operational activities.
+A number of examples are given in the following sections to illustrate DPM monitoring in Australian coal mines during longwall move operational activities.
 Results from DPM monitoring using real time DPM instruments are shown from three Australian coal mines with a particular emphasis given to the longwall panel ventilation arrangements and diesel vehicle travel routes.
-DPM control strategies utilized by these mines during their longwall move activities are also described.
+DPM control strategies utilised by these mines during their longwall move activities are also described.

-2.1 Mine A
+Mine A

-Mine A is a gassy highwall longwall mine a highwall mine with no underground Mains headings.
-Its face cutting heights range from 4.0 to 4.5 m and typical longwall panels are 320 m wide and about 2,100 m long with twin heading gate roads.
-Faces accommodate 184 two-leg chock shields.
-The main diesel activities were at the LW installation face.
-Figure 1 shows longwall panel ventilation arrangements and chock shield transport routes during Mine A surveys with final panel ventilation quantities.
+Mine A is a highly gassy underground longwall mine with face cutting heights from 2.8 to 3.1 m.
+Typical longwall panels are 200 m wide and about 3,200 m long with twin heading gate roads.
+Faces accommodate 134 four-leg chock shields.
+Real time DPM surveys were undertaken over two days.
+These exercises monitored various ventilation arrangements of the longwall face move during chock shield transport to the installation roadway.
+Figure 1 shows longwall panel ventilation arrangements and two chock shield transport routes during Mine A surveys.
+Both maingate (MG) and tailgate (TG) travel roads were used as intakes and MG belt road was used as panel return with a back borehole (0.95 m dia.) also exhausting 12 m3/s.